 The figure below shows the electrical wiring between the meters and the main entrance box at my house.
 It was not always this clean, but was rewired as discussed in the book you can order.
 Note that the following discussion only applies if you have two single phase meters as shown.
 They should be marked “1F2H” (1 fase, 2 hilos).

 Instead of trying to balance the load (power) between the red and black phases, we can instead balance the energy measured by the two meters.
 To do this, we can install a transfer switch between the meters and the main circuit breakers that reverses the connection.
-Since the energy is equal to the power times the time, we can throw the switch once per month.
+Since the energy is equal to the power times the time, we can throw the switch in the middle of each 2-month billing period.
 Then, even if the power in the two phases is unequal, the energy measured through the two meters will be the same – assuming it remains the same throughout the two month billing period.
 Electrically, the switch is wired as shown below.

 With the switch in the NORMAL position, the wiring is the same as without the switch, but with the switch in the REVERSE position, the black phase meter connects to the RED phase load and visa versa.
-So the scheme is pretty simple and should work well.
-I will post some actual results in about one year when I have them.
+So the scheme is pretty simple.

 The finished installation is shown below.
 The transfer switch is on the left and the main circuit breaker box for the house is on the right.
 Installation is straightforward but must be done by a qualified electrician because the wiring requires removing the meters for safety.
 I used Juventino who can be reached at 415-109-5171 in San Miguel de Allende.
 Please do not attempt to do this yourself!